-- (1) All agencies affected by any change in policy shall be notified of any and all policy changes no less than ten working days before the changes are implemented: - (2) In the case of a policy change that would affect the student population of the residence halls, the students shall be

-- (a) Notice of the policy change shall be sent to the following agencies: - (A) The Housing and Residential Life Office; - (B) The office of the Student Advocate. - (b) During the first week of the academic term in which the policy change is to be implemented, notice of the policy change shall be posted in each of the residence halls. - (c) The student population of the residence halls shall be informed of the policy change by the Hall Directors during the mandatory all-hall meeting at the beginning of the academic term in which the policy change is to be implemented. - (d) After the all-hall meeting, a copy of the changed policy shall be made available from the Housing Office and the Hall Directors to any student who requests it. - (e) The policy change shall be implemented one working day after the last residence hall has had its all-hall meeting for that term.
+- (1) All agencies affected by any change in policy shall be notified of any and all policy changes no less than ten working days before the changes are implemented. - (2) In the case of a policy change that would affect the student population of the residence halls, the students shall be informed and the policy change implemented in the following manner: - (a) Notice of the policy change shall be sent to the following agencies: - (A) The Housing and Residential Life Office; - (B) The office of the Student Advocate. - (b) During the first week of the academic term in which the policy change is to be implemented, notice of the policy change shall be posted in each of the residence halls and announced during residence hall meetings. - (c) After being properly announced, a copy of the changed policy shall be made available from the Housing Office and the Hall Directors to any student who requests it.

-Stat.
-Auth.: ORS 351.070 Stats.
-Implemented: ORS 351.070 Hist.: SOSC 4-1994, f. & cert. ef.
-7-29-94
+Hist.: SOSC 4-1994, f. & cert. ef.
+7-29-94; SOU 1-2001, f. & cert. ef.
+4-4-01

-FAMILY HOUSING APPLICATION
+FAMILY HOUSING POLICIES